 Scholarly Commons Citation

 Vladeck, David C., "Hard Choices: Thoughts for New Lawyers" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 272.
+272.